wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/IntroToBodilessConcepts.md

 <Link><Image /></Link>
 ```

-> Note - the jsx-a11y linting rule is disable because the Link component provides
+> Note - the jsx-a11y linting rule is disabled because the Link component provides
 > its own `href` attribute from the content.*

 Reload your page and click on the image placeholder.
 Image and link edit buttons